sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Paying the first months rent in full by certified check is common
 * Bring enough money for first month's rent and security
-* Cashing a Canadian cheque in the U.S. takes a long time (even if it's a U.S.D. account)--cash is recommended
+* Cashing a Canadian cheque in the U.S. takes a long time (even if it's a U.S.D. account)--cash is still the preferred method of choice for payments
 * Sometimes you can get your stipend ahead of time if you already have an American bank account.
 Note that if you get your stipend in December for a winter work term, you'll have to do taxes during your work term for the stipend money.
-* Use CECS's hot housing leads
+* Use CECS's hot housing leads (if they apply for your city)
-* Ask your company to ask current interns where they are living and any recommendations they have
+* Ask your company to ask current interns where they are living and what recommendations they have
 * Check the Area Specific notes for specific recommendations
 * There are "hotels" with weekly rates lower than renting an apartment
-* Some places are very low tech, so, if looking for a hotel, you are best off walking around the area and asking every hotel about their rates.
+* Some places are very low tech, so, if looking for a hotel, the best option is to just walk around the area and ask every hotel about their long-term rates.

 *Vacation Rentals* or *Corporate Housing* work well for our 4-month terms.
 Some websites I've used are: